müvTravel CEO Michel Karam relied on his solid personal credit score and $40,000 in available credit on his cards to get his business off the ground.

 Which credit cards do you use and why?
 Any you have your eye on?

-I think a Gold Delta Skymiles® Credit Card from American Express will be next because I can use points for Air France and other partners.
+I think a Gold Delta SkyMiles® Credit Card from American Express will be next because I can use miles for Air France and other partners.

 Are credit cards helpful in your business’s success?

 Absolutely.
 We are not a travel agency so we do not take payment from users, but all of our partners require a credit card to book their services.
 Credit cards have become an essential payment tool for travel planning and booking.
 It is close to impossible today to book a hotel, a flight or any type of activity without some type of card.

 People who start new businesses in the travel and tourism industries often complain about the high cost of credit card transaction fees.
 Indeed, these rates can often be a drag on their limited margins.
 But accepting credit cards is essential if they want to guarantee bookings or help their customers easily pay for services rendered.
 My advice to them is to join an industry association (whatever the business is, such as a restaurant or hotel) that can help with or negotiate better rates.